With 6,000 islands and islets scattered across the Aegean and Ionian Seas, island hopping is a popular way to experience Greece.

 And as the main characteristic of Greece’s morphology and an integral part of the country’s culture and tradition, this is a great adventure for the people who love discovery.

-If you’re dreaming of an island hopping adventure in Greece, the following tips will help you plan it out.
+Whether you’re traveling by ferry or booking a yacht charter Greece for your island hopping adventure, the following tips will help you plan it out.

 Island Hopping: 5 Tips for Planning a Trip to the Greek Islands